This article does not apply to students taking the NWEA™ MAP® Growth Assessment.

-Before students take the Imagine Math Benchmark Test, Administrators and Teachers should understand what the Benchmark Test measures, how the test is structured, and when the test should be administered.
-Once you understand how the Benchmark Test works and how students experience the Benchmark Test, you're ready to administer the Benchmark Test.
+Before students take the Imagine Math PreK-2 Benchmark test, Administrators and Teachers should understand what the Benchmark test measures, how the test is structured, and when the test should be administered.
+Once you understand how the Benchmark works and how students experience the Benchmark test, you're ready to administer the Benchmark.
 After testing, you can review student test results.

-The Benchmark Test is a series of assessments administered throughout the school year that show evidence of student growth over time.
-Administrators and Teachers can compare the latest student Benchmark Test results with previous Benchmark Test results.
-Imagine Math also uses Benchmark Test results to refine where your students are placed in Imagine Math.
-The Benchmark Test determines students' proficiency in these skill areas:
+Benchmark 1 determines students’ proficiency in key skill areas and then places them in the Imagine Math curriculum so that they receive the instruction that they need.
+Benchmarks 2 and 3 can be administered throughout the school year to show evidence of student growth over time.
+When at least two Benchmarks have been administered, you can compare students' latest Benchmark results with previous results.
+Benchmark results are also used to refine where your students are placed in Imagine Math.
+The Benchmark test determines students' proficiency in these skill areas:

 - Counting, Cardinality, and Numbers in Base 10

 The results of the Benchmark test are reported as a Quantile® measure.
 Based on their Quantile measure, students are grouped into Performance Levels provided by MetaMetrics.

 The results of each Benchmark can cause prerequisite lessons to be added as needed throughout the pathway, and students can be moved further along in their grade level pathway if they have already mastered the lesson content.
 However, the students' underlying pathway will still be that of their rostered grade level.

 PreK students do not get prerequisite lessons added since they are already at the lowest level of content available.